Ugandan+orphans.jpg

 In July 2017 I was asked to leave Kenya to visit Uganda where another friend had identified twelve young boys living in the sewers under the City of Mbale during daylight hours.
 They were all AIDS orphans and were addicted to glue sniffing.
 They hid from the Police to avoid daily beatings and slept on the pavements at night.

 I was asked to assess and treat their many medical problems, and once we’d gained their confidence and improved their health, we calculated what the cost of providing ongoing support for these twelve lads would be until they were old enough to be independent.
-Eventually we committed to establishing a Charity (KELAH) in Mbale to accommodate, clothe, feed and educate these young men until the age of eighteen.
+Eventually we committed to establishing a Charity (KELAH) in Mbale to accommodate, clothe, feed and educate these young men until the age of sixteen.

-This program commenced in October 2017, and within five years the boys became almost unrecognisable.
+This program commenced in October 2017, and soon the boys became almost unrecognisable.
 They are healthier and happier, and live in a large house which we’ve bought for our Kelah House Charity which also supports 6 adults (and their families) who look after them.
 This costs about £700 a month in total and presently I am able to raise some of this from regular donations from generous sponsors.
 However, the costs of both food and rent have risen lately so we have decided to purchase some land around where we can grow our own food.

 Ugandan orphans 3.jpg